living-atlases/ala-cas-5/debian/README.md

-Just create here your systemad service like debian/ala-cas-5.service debian/ala-cas-5.conf
+Just create here your systemad service like debian/ala-cas-5.service debian/cas.conf

 see ala-images debian package for details

 ## Looking for inspiration?

-You can see [tomcat7-examples package source](https://salsa.debian.org/java-team/tomcat7/tree/master/debian) for inspiration of tomcat7 packages and also about how to create multiple debian packages from a same source repository.

-Also `dbconfig-common` package have some samples in `/usr/share/doc/dbconfig-common/examples/` for mysql and postgresql debian configuration tasks for packages.
+`dbconfig-common` package have some samples in `/usr/share/doc/dbconfig-common/examples/` for mysql and postgresql debian configuration tasks for packages.

 ## Testing